 In the spring of 2018, Paul Mattick Jr invited me to open a series on “Thinking about Communism” in the Field Notes section of the Brooklyn Rail.
 Paul and I didn’t see eye to eye on the Kurdish movement, but after a little back and forth we had a text he was happy to run.
 It was titled “Don’t Mourn, Organize!
 Is Communism a Pipe Dream – or a Viable Future?” and drew a long response from Charles Reeve.

 I have been following politics in Northern Ireland since embracing antiimperialism in the late 1980s.
 I visited Belfast for the first time in 1991, when it was still a city under military occupation – something that made a huge impression on me.
 I have returned to Ireland, both the North and the Republic, several times since then.
 In the fall of 2018, I went there to write articles for the German journals junge Welt and Hintergrund as well as for Sweden’s Arbetaren.
+English readers might be interested in the review essay “The Difficult Road to Peace in Northern Ireland”.
 I remain convinced that if there is going to be a working-class revolution in Europe, it will emerge from Ireland.

 In 2017, I got caught up in discussions around what German writer Sebastian Friedrich has dubbed “Neue Klassenpolitik” (New Class Politics).
 Essentially, the New Class Politics debate was a response to the left losing working-class support.
 While acknowledging the importance of class, it eschewed “workerist” positions that sidelined issues such as gender and race.
 Friedrich and I outlined the position in the English piece “A New Class Politics“.
 Among the German articles I wrote on the subject, “Der gemeinsame Kampf in einer geteilten Welt” stands out; it was also included in the book Neue Klassenpolitik.
 Linke Strategien gegen Rechtsruck und Neoliberalismus (2018).
 Fun fact: in an article of the splendid Lower Class Magazine, I was listed as a representative of New Class Politics alongside authors such as Keeanga-Yamahtta Taylor and Jodi Dean.
 Oh the flattery!